mem48/geocompr/main.md

             datatype = "INT2U")
 ```

-Some raster file formats also accept additional creation options^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html.
-Full list of formats with theirs creation options could be found at http://www.gdal.org/formats_list.html].
+Some raster file formats also accept additional creation options^[Creation options for the GeoTIFF format are at http://www.gdal.org/frmt_gtiff.html].
 For example, you could specify a compress method using the `COMPRESS` option: